 Now gently put the basket cap into the basket, being careful not to disturb your beautifully even bed of grinds, and run a cycle on the machine.
 Time how long it takes for all the espresso to fill the portafilter cup – we’re aiming for it to take 25 to 30 seconds.

 If your coffee is ground to coarse, it won’t offer much flow resistance to the water passing through it.
 As a result not much pressure will build up in the grouphead, and all the water will pass though the coffee in about 5 to 10 seconds.
-This results in low levels of extraction, and often a slightly sour and watery shot.
+This results in low levels of extraction, and often a slightly sour and watery shot, lacking in viscosity.

 Grinding the coffee even finer will further increase the flow resistance, giving even longer extraction times of 30 to 40 seconds.
 If it goes too far, slightly bitter and burned ash flavours can start to develop, and your coffee will be over extracted.

 Each coffee is different, so trust your taste buds.
 If things are a bit sour, try grinding a little finer to slow down the flow rate and increase the extraction.
 You can also try using a bit less coffee in the basket to increase the levels of extraction.